vukonam/react-native-qrcode-scanner/README.md

 - `RNCamera.Constants.FlashMode.auto` leaves your phone to decide when to use flash when taking photos, based on the lightning conditions that the camera observes.
 - `RNCamera.Constants.FlashMode.torch` turns on torch mode, meaning the flash light will be turned on all the time (even before taking photo) just like a flashlight.

+### `showOnlyCamera`

+proptype: `boolean`

+Use this to remove the top content and bottom content containers and enable full screen camera, or to maximise the camera within its parent's container.

+When this prop is used topContent and bottomContent will be ignored even when parsed.

 #### `topContent`